Ghost of Relativity: Synopsis

 May's ex-boyfriend working at GSZ is the least of her problems.
-She does her best to withhold her growing feelings for Michael since she knows how much Gin loves Michael and don't want to offend her.
+She does her best to withhold her growing feelings for Michael since she knows how much Gin loves Michael and doesn't want to offend her.
 Michael who is in love with May does not make it any easier for her when he finds excuses everyday to have her work overtime at the office with him.
 Also with rumors of the office being haunted, May is worried that Gin's ghost has been discovered.
 In order to pay off their debts, head of marketing's Charlie and head of human resource's Lai Hei-wo has been stealing and selling blueprints illegally.
 They let everyone believe the office is haunted so the office will be empty after work hours.
 Wong Tai-lung discovers Charlie and Hei-wo's deception and blackmails them for a cut of the profit.
 Hugo who also discovers Charlie and Hei-wo's deception, with the help of IT specialize Ngai Tit-man bands together with Charlie and Hei-wo to oust Tai-lung out of GSZ in order for Hugo to get the biggest cut of the profits.

 Gin discovers Michael's feelings for May and turns against May by telling her that she is a slut who seduced Michael since Michael would never fall in love with a woman like her.
-Gin also reminds May what a loser she use to be, and that all the expensive clothes, handbags, luxury apartment and high level job she has now was all given to her by Gin.
+Gin also reminds May what a loser she used to be, and that all the expensive clothes, handbags, luxury apartment and high level job she has now was all given to her by Gin.
 With Gin's hurtful words, May gets easily persuaded by Hugo to have her hand over Michael's designs to him.
 Tai-lung uses pictures of when he and May were together to extort money from her.
 Once she pays him to retain the pictures he also tells her of Charlie and Hei-wo's deception.
 May finds out Hugo is also in on the deception and tries to save Michael's career by deleting the stolen designs from Hugo's computer, but May gets electrocuted into a coma in the process.
 Hugo tries to frame May on his devious plans but Ngai Tit-man. who doesn't want to be part of Hugo's deception anymore tells the truth to the authorities.